 Duration: 3.5 hours.
 Tour times below are approximate:

-- 1 hour at Lost Fort location for exploration
+- 1 hour - walk at Lost Fort location for exploration

 - This tour meets in the Crescent Harbor parking lot.
 Fully detailed instructions are included on your finalized ticket vouchers.